jundalisay/sp/content/en/research/kepler/harmony/book-1/intro2.md

 Ramus did not believe Proclus when he asserted truly that the ultimate aim of Euclid’s work, was the 5 regular solids.
 <!-- to which absolutely all the propositions of all its books were related,   -->
-- Hence, a very confident conviction arose in Ramus that the 5 solids must be removed from the aim of the books of the Elements of Euclid.
+- Hence, Ramus believed that the 5 solids must be removed from the aim of the books of the Elements of Euclid.

-With the aim of the work removed, as if the form were removed from a building, there was left a formless heap of propositions in Euclid.
+This removed the form from a building, leading to a formless heap of propositions in Euclid.
 - Ramus attacked these as if it were a fiend in all the 28 books of his Schools.

 Schoner followed Ramus’ convictions.